wclaytor/wclaytor.github.io/assets/resume/notes.md

 - etc...

 I have assembled the Persona files for our five esteemed members of the review panel.
 Please create a prompt file to assemble the review panel and guide them through the review process to each provide their own unique perspective, then synthesize a summary, and provide the complete review in Markdown format.

+---

+Nice!
+Let us focus on the immediate items first:

+Immediate (Compliance & Discovery):

+- Add descriptive meta tags (title, description, Open Graph)
+- Implement skip-to-content navigation link for WCAG compliance
+- Update Font Awesome to current stable version (6.7.x)

+Let us take them one at a time.
+I will test each proposed change and we will work to resolve any issues.
+When we are satisfied I will commit the update and we will move on to the next item.

+Let us start with the first item!